chenllliang/MLS/README.md

 pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html
 # We place the MLS criterion inside fairseq repo's criterion folder .
-# Make sure you have the same version of pytorch and CUDA, we use torch 1.9.0+cu111
+# Make sure you have the right version of pytorch and CUDA, we use torch 1.9.0+cu111
 ```

 We adopt mosesdecoder for tokenization , subword-nmt for BPE and fairseq for training pipelines.